rootcanopy/Book-Reviews/README.md

 ## *User Stories*

-> As a user I want to be able to make a review
+> As a user I want to be able to create a review
 >
 > As a user I want to be able to view other peoples reviews
 >